LaravelDaily/Laravel-Reservations-Course/course/08 - Homepage.md

 ## Seeding Dummy Data

-To show the client homepage, we need to add some data.
-Of course, it's going to be a [Seeder](https://laravel.com/docs/seeding#writing-seeders).
+We need to add some "fake" data to show this homepage to the client.
+Of course, it will be a [Seeder](https://laravel.com/docs/seeding#writing-seeders).

 ```sh
 php artisan make:seeder ActivitySeeder